koral--/blog/source/2015-03-17-virtual-machine-update-itunes-connect-testflight-beta-testing-support.html.markdown

 ## Schedule & Status

-**Status**: the new virtual machine is fully prepared, ready for deployment.
+**Status**: the new virtual machine was successfully deployed, available for everyone.

 The Virtual Machine update is scheduled for **Saturday, March 21, 2015**, we'll update this section with the status of the update.